The Film Programme of DOK.fest München. At the cinema. At home.

 ON A KNIFE EDGE (USA 2017, Jeremy Williams, DOK.guest Canada).
 People tend to think that the native Americans’ resistance ended in 1890 with Wounded Knee.
 With his portrait of the 14-year-old Lakota George Dull Knife, Jeremy Williams shows that the battle continues to this day.
 They still march and protest.

-OVER THE LIMIT (Finland, Germany, Poland 2017, Marta Prus, DOK.international).
+OVER THE LIMIT (Finland, Germany, Poland 2017, Marta Prus, DOK.international Competition).
 She takes a bow after every competition with a smile on her face, yet beyond public view Rita tends to be serious.
+Day after day she stoically endures her trainer’s harsh tone.
 The pressure that the Russian gymnast is under is immense.
-Day after day she stoically endures her trainer’s harsh tone.
-The film spends a year with the 20-year-old as she heads towards the Olympics – and an important decision.

-SILVANA – SILVANA (Sweden 2017, Mika Gustafson, Olivia Kastebring, Christina Tsiobanelis, DOK.international).
+SILVANA – SILVANA (Sweden 2017, Mika Gustafson, Olivia Kastebring, Christina Tsiobanelis, DOK.international Competition).
 A fascinating portrait of the Swedish rapper, Silvana Imam, who has taken Scandinavia by storm with her music and uncompromising lyrics and become a significant figurehead in Sweden’s feminist and anti-racist movements.

-THE NEXT GUARDIAN (Hungary, Netherlands 2017, Dorottya Zurbó, Arun Bhattarai, DOK.horizonte).
+THE NEXT GUARDIAN (Hungary, Netherlands 2017, Dorottya Zurbó, Arun Bhattarai, DOK.horizonte Competition).
 In a remote village in Bhutan conflicting notions of happiness, karma and fulfilment exist within one family.
 The father wants the son to carry on the family traditions.
 The daughter dreams of a career as a pro footballer.

 TRANSPARENT WORLD – PROZRACHNY MIR (Georgia 2017, Vato Kuntsev, DOK.panorama).
 Life is not only about giving birth to a child, it is about the responsibility that new life brings into our existence, that the child will be brought up as a legitimate person.
 Right-minded parents will gracefully share the duty of being patient and loyal to their child.
 Today Beka is 26 years old...
 His father taught him his profession.
 Beka makes art photography and a film about a physicist and composer.
 He had his first photo exhibition recently.
 The father's patience and understanding helped him to introduce his son to adult life and make him believe in his own talent.